btc-vision/opnet-node/docs/in-progress/MineableUTXOs.md

 ## 6. End Game Goal

-The end game goal is that once, volume is large enough, miner will mine SHA256 and SHA1 collisions in parallel.
+The end game goal is that once, volume is large enough, miner will mine SHA256 and SHA1 in parallel.
 This will create a new type of mining that is accessible to the average user and can be applied across multiple chains, unifying cross-chain incentives.
 Since front running in this model is possible, miners will be the end game winners.